Lines in the sand need redrawing to reach climate deal

 Associated Press

-SHARM EL-SHEIKH, Egypt (AP) — As international climate talks in the Egyptian desert go into their final days, negotiators are trying to move key countries’ lines in the sand on multiple issues, including compensation for climate disasters, phasing down all fossil fuel use and additional financial help for poor nations.
+SHARM EL-SHEIKH, Egypt (AP) — In its final days, negotiators at international climate talks in Egypt tried on Thursday to move key countries’ lines in the sand on multiple issues, particularly in the confrontation between developed and developing nations over compensation for climate disasters.

-The final document from the annual U.N. climate gathering, known as COP27, is required to be unanimous.
-There are at least half a dozen instances where nations are “taking negotiations hostage” by taking hardline, seemingly inflexible stances, said Alden Meyer, a long-time negotiations observer at the think tank E3G.

-And poor nations are about to complain publicly about the Egyptian presidency of the gathering and its “inaction” in a press conference early Thursday afternoon.
+Poorer countries that bear the brunt of climate change, from rising sea levels to extreme flooding, stepped up the urgency, accusing richer polluters of stalling, and said they cannot wait another year for the creation of a fund to pay for damages.
+Some said they were ready to kill a final deal if it doesn’t include a fund.

 Spoilers have emerged on multiple fronts, including the U.S., Saudi Arabia and China, resisting reforms called for by developed and developing nations.

+“The clock is ticking” not just on this set of negotiations but on “all of humanity,” said Sherry Rehman.

+“What went on Pakistan will not stay in Pakistan,” she said.
+“That dystopia that came to our doorstep will come to everyone’s.”

-On the all-consuming question of providing money to countries hit by climate-related catastrophes — referred to as “loss and damage” in negotiators’ parlance — the United States is resisting any suggestion that this should be labeled as compensation, let alone reparations, for decades of greenhouse gas emissions by industrialized nations.
+The United States is resisting any fund that would suggest liability and compensation — let alone reparations — for decades of greenhouse gas emissions by industrialized nations.

-Yet small island nations are talking about killing any deal if they don’t get cash for the climate disasters they argue were brought on on by rich polluters.

 Another big point of contention is who pays.
 European countries have backed calls by island nations for a “mosaic” of financial arrangements drawing on public and private sources of money.
 But there are big differences among negotiators over whether all big emitters should pay; heavy polluters China and India are arguing they should not have to contribute because they are still officially considered developing nations.

+“The United States is probably the most nervous about how much it can give in on loss and damage after decades of delaying tactics, backed by other developed countries,” she said.

+Dagnet said that the idea of a “mosaic” of funds proposed rather than a single fund was acceptable to many vulnerable countries, but that they “want to have a one-stop shop for getting resources to tackle this escalating issue of loss and damage.”

 The issue of loss and damage is one of three financial aid pots discussed.
-Rich nations agreed in past conferences to spend $100 billion a year to help poorer countries for developing cleaner energy systems and adapting to prevent future disasters — though they have lagged in giving the funds.
+Rich nations agreed in past conferences to spend $100 billion a year to help poorer countries develop cleaner energy systems and adapt to prevent future disasters — though they have lagged in giving the funds.

-Loss and damage is about paying the cost of climate impacts that are already inevitable, such as extreme weather events and rising sea levels.
-The 2015 Paris accord stated that the issue “does not involve or provide a basis for any liability or compensation,” but that option remains open under the broader U.N. climate framework that the annual negotiations take place in.
+Loss and damage is about paying the cost of climate impacts that are already inevitable or occurring, such as extreme weather events and rising sea levels.

-Some insiders say they are worried about not getting any kind of consensus on the issue, but aren’t ready to give up hope.

-Meanwhile, a “Lula lovefest” continued in Sharm el-Sheikh, as Brazilian President-elect Luiz Inácio Lula da Silva, who in his past term made great strides in fighting deforestation, grabbed more attention during a session about youth activism and participation in government.
+An African Union official said some countries were concerned about “how far (loss and damage) can go” — reflecting worries about unlimited claims — and are pressing for it to be part of the already established adaptation funding.
+Paul Elvis Tangem, the coordinator for the AU Commission’s Great Green Wall Initiative, was pessimistic that loss and damage will be agreed on this year.
+“But I believe that we’ll have a dedicated funding” at the next COP, he said.

+The negotiation situation is so fragile that the summit’s president has kept countries’ chief officials in an hours-long session Thursday afternoon to try to get things moving.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment